ANSS Composite Catalog Caveats

 The bottom portion of each figure indicates the monthly contributions from that network.
 An X indicates submitted data, no symbol indicates no data or no submitted data.
 The top part of the figure indicates the number of earthquakes in each submission.
 These vary as a function of time, due to issues such as network funding and background seismicity.

-These figures are updated weekly and are based on this file of event counts for each network code.
+These figures are based on this file of event counts for each network code.
 Click on a image to see the full-sized figure